MedPrax Market

 Source ICU equipment including ventilators, patient monitors, infusion devices, respiratory support systems, and critical care accessories through MedPrax Market.

-How to choose icu equipment for hospital procurement
+Choosing icu equipment for hospital procurement for your requirement

-Use these checks while shortlisting: Map equipment needs by bed count, acuity level, oxygen supply, and monitoring requirements.
+These checks help MedPrax understand the requirement: Map equipment needs by bed count, acuity level, oxygen supply, and monitoring requirements.
 Prioritize warranty, uptime support, training, spare parts, and installation timelines.
 Request product catalogues and compliance documentation during MedPrax shortlisting.
-These points should be discussed before purchase because they affect daily use, support cost and long-term reliability.
+They affect daily use, support cost, service planning and long-term reliability.

 • Mention whether the equipment is for ICU, OT, diagnostics, OPD, emergency, ward or full setup use.